ammonshepherd/notes/capistrano.md

 Here's the workflow that capistrano helps with, and where it fits:

 1. Make changes on some project on your laptop/development server.
-2. Update the project's Git repository available publicly
+2. Update the project's Git repository
 3. Run capistrano on laptop/development server that will take the updates from the Git repo and push them to the production/staging/other server, and subsequently run any other arbitrary commands (like restarting